leadedge/Spout2/SPOUTSDK/README.md

 ## OpenGL examples

 OpenGL examples are provided for Windows, Openframeworks and Cinder.

-Windows examples do not depend on any OpenGL framework and are based on basic applications for Visual Studio that use the Win32 API.
-Projects are available for Visual Studio 2022.
-The solution files can be opened immediately and are a good start to get an overview of sending and receiving methods.

-OpenFrameworks examples are more comprehensive and demonstrate OpenGL texture send/receive as well as options such as synchronisation, data exchange and utility functions.
-All examples are well commented.
-Refer to "Examples\ofSpoutExample\readme.md" for further detail.

-For Cinder, refer to "readme-first.md" in the "Cinder\FboBasic" folder.\
+Refer to "readme.md" in the "SPOUTSDK\Examples" folder.

 ## DirectX examples